jamesbuckett/aws-cloud-practitioner-essentials/06-sixth-time-block.md

 ### Now Complete the following sections:
 * Module 10 introduction
-* The AWS Well-Architected Framewo
+* The AWS Well-Architected Framework
 * Benefits of the AWS Cloud
 * Module 10 summary
 * Module 10 quiz